 While the lack of choice is disheartening, the Farlov sofa is still oddly flexible.
 The lumbar cushions help support the back when more upright seating is wanted and can even be propped on the low-sloped armrests for great nap times.

-We love the Kivik in its various incarnations.
-It used to score the higher in our IKEA sofa reviews, but in recent light we found that the seat cushions have been updated to be a lot firmer.
+We love the Kivik in all its various incarnations.
+It used to score higher in our IKEA sofa reviews, but recently we’ve found that the seat cushions have been updated to be a lot firmer.

 Subjectively, we’re not big fans of the comfort – which is why it’s dropped in the rankings.

 Comfort aside, it’s a pretty and practical sofa: wide with deep seating, and a modular configuration so you can switch up your look whenever you want.